- You dread staff meetings as they're generally really dull.

 I decided to jazz them up AND bulk them out to make 99 funny teacher dilemmas that you can download and use too!
 Yes, I said 99!
 They come on a PowerPoint so all you have to do is have this scrolling on the projector in the background for 5-10 minutes before your meeting starts!
 It works on an automatic timer to effortlessly scroll through allowing time for colleagues to have a good laugh before the meeting starts!

-Please note, it's PowerPoint only though so you'll need access to a projector, but you do have the option of printing the slides if you want to.
+It's a PowerPoint so you'll need access to a projector or large screen, but you do have the option of printing the slides if you want to.
 Also, each one is completely EDITABLE to allow for cultural differences in language!
 (Fun fact: did you know in the UK we call the "teacher's lounge" a "staff room"?)

 So to make a meeting awesome, take away the anxiety of being greeted with grumpy faces at the next staff meeting, and do a fun activity that gets everyone talking and laughing - they'll be much more receptive to engaged in your meeting after that!